 As a family we’ve always loved dogs.
 And my husband has family in Cornwall so we are always eager to visit this coast.
 And I love housesitting so it seemed a good idea to try dogsitting in Cornwall.
 Why not?
 I think being able to housesit somewhere you like and care for a resident dog is the ultimate treat.

-The first thing Kath did was introduce us to Puffin her dog.
-Puffin proved to be a wonderful pet and host – she showed us all her favourite toy hiding places and ball throwing areas on the local beaches.
+The first thing Kath the dog owner did on our arrival was introduce us to Puffin her dog.
+Puffin proved to be a wonderful pet, and hostess as it turned out.
+She showed us all her favourite toy hiding places and ball throwing areas on the local beaches and her favourite walks along the cliff faces.

 Puffin is a little nervous, of tall men in particular.
-So we spent some time introducing ourselves to help her feel comfortable with us.
+So at the very start of our dogsitting in Cornwall we spent some time introducing ourselves to help her feel comfortable with us.
 We each took time to meet her and pet her gently, in Kath’s presence.
 David especially spent time building a bond.

 We went for a walk with Kath and Puffin on the first day.
 Learning the routines with the pet owner is a good start to dogsitting in Cornwall or anywhere.
 This was so we could get used to each other.
 It was important to see how she behaved and if she’d return to us after being let off the lead.
 The guideline given to us by Kath her owner was either two short walks or a nice long ramble each day.

 The scenery is stunning on the coastal path above St Agnes and Trevaunance Cove not far from Newquay.
 It was a breath of fresh literally after our urban existence in the home counties.

 Dogsitting for Puffin